ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

  *  @param length  Number of bytes to write
  *  @param stop    If true, stop will be generated after the transfer is done *
- *  @note If the current platform supports multimaster operation the transfer
+ *  @note If the current platform supports multimaster operation the peripheral
- *        will block until the peripheral can gain arbitration of the bus and
+ *        will perform arbitration automatically when detects collision and
- *        complete the transfer.
-If the device does not support multimaster
+ *        complete the transfer or return I2C_ERROR_ARBITRATION_LOST
- *        operation this function is not safe to execute when the bus is shared
- *        with another device in master mode.
+ *        when loses arbitration.
+ *
+ *        Additional time for arbitration or clock stretching should by count
+ *        by setting appropriate timeout value.
+ *
+ *        When no transmision timeout was set by the user the default timeout value will
+ *        be used.
+It will count one additional byte for addressing stage:
+ *        default_timeout = (length + 1) * byte_timeout.
  *
  *  @return
  *      zero or non-zero - Number of written bytes